ismetsari/ismetsari/README.md

 - 👋 Hi, I am Ismet from Turkey, Istanbul
 - 👀 I’m interested in data science and AI and keep learning them.
-- 📫 How to reach me via LinkedIn
+- 📫 You can reach me via LinkedIn

 <!---
 ismetsari/ismetsari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.